William Spratling and the History of Taxco Silver

 Taxco Azuremalachine Earrings and Bangle Cuff Bracelets.
 Image: The Gemmary

-During World War II, European import and export of refined and luxury goods ground to a halt.
+During World War II, the European import and export of refined and luxury goods ground to a halt.
 As a result, American high-end stores and chains had to find products elsewhere.
-Taxco silver became highly fashionable, and many of the period’s celebrities were fond of vacationing in Taxco’s colonial charm.
+Taxco silver became highly fashionable, and many of the period's celebrities were fond of vacationing in Taxco's colonial charm.

 Sombrero Bypass Cuff, Button Earrings, and Scalloped Collar Necklace.
 Image: The Gemmary